 I realized I would have to spend money (money we didn’t have) to save money, and it just didn’t make sense.

-The Cloth Diaper Foundation
+Cloth Diaper Loans

 I set out to find a way—any way—my family could afford the start-up costs of cloth diapering.
 My search led me to The Cloth Diaper Foundation.
+This diaper lending program is no longer open, but there are several alternatives, such as The Rebecca Foundation or Share the Love.

-Giving diapers, Giving Hope
+Giving Diapers, Giving Hope

 Giving Diapers, Giving Hope started in early 2011 as another diaper-lending organization for low-income families.
 Cloth diapering mom Kristen McCarthy began the program after losing her job and house and finding herself in a tough financial situation.